We’re here. We’re finally in Los Angeles.

 The important thing is Flea was able to travel, and a few days later we were here!

 We kicked off our trip to LA with a visit to Venice Beach.

 I love it here.
 We sat at the Small World bookstore, famous for being home to the world’s best bookstore cat, Conan the Librarian.
 There’s an adjoining cafe where you can order burgers and watch the world go by.
 This is Venice, so the “world” going by is pretty interesting.
 Where else would you have a psychic palm reader AND someone busking on a baby grand piano while you eat dinner?

-Venice Beach is a great spot to walk around, with loads of indie shops and stands, local artists and street performers.
+Venice Beach is a great spot for teens in LA.
+We love to walk around, with loads of indie shops and stands, local artists and street performers.
 Flea always loves to watch the kids at the skate park, and this year we also checked out Muscle Beach and the guys working out there.